 Objectives: Upon completion, students will be able to:

-Certified Financial Planner Board of Standards, Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, and federally registered CFP (with flame design) in the United States, which it awards to individuals who successfully complete initial and ongoing certification requirements.
+CERTIFIED FINANCIAL PLANNER® Board of Standards, Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER®, and federally registered CFP (with flame design) in the United States, which it awards to individuals who successfully complete initial and ongoing certification requirements.

-The Glasscock School of Continuing Studies at Rice University does not certify individuals to use the CFP®, CERTIFIED FINANCIAL PLANNER™, and federally registered CFP (with flame logo).
-CFP® certification is granted solely by the Certified Financial Planner Board of Standards, Inc. to individuals who, in addition to completing an educational requirement such as this CFP Board-Registered Program, have met ethics, experience, and examination requirements.
+The Glasscock School of Continuing Studies at Rice University does not certify individuals to use the CFP®, CERTIFIED FINANCIAL PLANNER®, and federally registered CFP® (with flame logo).
+CFP® certification is granted solely by the CERTIFIED FINANCIAL PLANNER® Board of Standards, Inc. to individuals who, in addition to completing an educational requirement such as this CFP® Board-Registered Program, have met ethics, experience, and examination requirements.

 Rice Certificate of Achievement

-Whether you choose the classroom or online format, you will complete seven consecutive courses in approximately nine months in preparation for the exam.
+Whether you choose the classroom or online format, you will complete seven consecutive courses in approximately ten months in preparation for the exam.
 Each course offers a series of quizzes, a mid-term exam, and a final exam delivered online outside of regular class hours.
 Upon successfully completing each course with a grade of at least 70, students will be awarded a Rice University Certificate of Achievement, which fulfills the educational requirements to apply and sit for the CFP examination.
-The exam is administered by the Certified Financial Planner Board of Standards, Inc. Completion of the Rice CFP Graduate Certificate Program does not guarantee success on the CFP Certification Examination.
-Individuals preparing for the exam should consider an exam preparation course.
+The exam is administered by the Certified Financial Planner Board of Standards, Inc. Completion of the Rice CFP Certification Education Program does not guarantee success on the CFP Certification Examination.
+Therefore, individuals planning to take the exam should also consider an exam preparation course.

 • Financial Planners